 The Early Years

-Hilfiger may have begun winning commercial success in the 1990s, but it would take several years for the elite of the fashion world to quit their snobbery and begin embracing him as a credible designer.
+Hilfiger began winning commercial success in the 1990s.
+However, it would take several years for the elite of the fashion world to begin embracing him as a credible designer.
 Since then, his work has been honored on numerous occasions, with some of his most notable tributes including:

 - Council of Fashion Designers of America – Menswear Designer of the Year (1995)